 Trusts are an incredibly useful estate planning tool, and they’re becoming ever more popular.
-But, as Trusts gain popularity, a question comes up more and more often: who pays the income tax on a Trust?
+As Trusts gain popularity, a question comes up more and more often: who pays the income tax on a Trust?
 It seems like a simple inquiry, but the answer can be hard to pin down.
-As a matter of fact, sometimes even lawyers don’t know.

 So, who does pay the income tax on a Trust?
 Here is the answer, in a nutshell: